interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 VaultRegistry
 -------------

-The data access and state changes to the vault registry are documented in the figure below.
+The data access and state changes to the vault registry are documented in :numref:`fig-vault-registry` below.

+.. _fig-vault-registry-replace:
 .. figure:: ../figures/VaultRegistry-Replace.png
     :alt: vault-registry-replace

+    The replace module interacts with three functions in the vault registry to handle updating token balances of vaults.

 Data Model
 ~~~~~~~~~~